openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

-The numeric types conversion (see :ref:`Primitive Types Conversions`) is first performed on the operands of an operator '&', '^', or '\|' if both such operands are of a type convertible (see :ref:`Implicit Conversions`) to a primitive integer type.
+The numeric types conversion (see :ref:`Primitive Types Conversions`) is first performed on the operands of an operator '&', '^', or '\|' if both operands are of a type convertible (see :ref:`Implicit Conversions`) to a primitive integer type.

 **Note**: If the initial type of one or both operands is ``double`` or ``float``, then that operand or operands are first truncated to the appropriate integer type.
-If both operands are of type *bigint*, then conversion is not required.
+If both operands are of type *bigint*, then no conversion is required.

 A bitwise operator expression type is the converted type of its operands.